How to Care For Your Beeswax Candles

 We recommend burning votive candles free of drafts on a heat resistant platter or in a container with open sides.

-Your candle should not run over as long as the flame is given sufficient oxygen and remains free of drafts, however, sometimes overflow can happen when the candle wall melts through too soon.
-Here’s how that happens:
+A votive burning on a platter should not run over as long as the flame is given sufficient oxygen and remains free of drafts, however, sometimes overflow can happen when the candle wall melts through too soon.

 We use square braid cotton wicking.
 The weave of this wicking is designed to curl towards the hottest part of the flame so that it burns away efficiently.
 Sometimes the wick, where it comes out of the candle, will start to lean a bit.
 (In this case it would seem that the wick is consuming more molten wax than is available to it.)
 When this happens it may cause the candle wall to melt through and the molten wax to start running over.